ropensci-archive/solrium/README.md

 Be aware that currently some functions will only work in certain Solr modes, e.g, `collection_create()` won't work when you are not in Solrcloud mode.
 But, you should get an error message stating that you aren't.

-> Currently developing against Solr `v7.0.0`
+Currently developing against Solr `v7.0.0`

-> Note that we recently changed the package name to `solrium`.
-A previous version of this package is on CRAN as `solr`, but next version will be up as `solrium`.

 ## Solr info